-Once the Facilities Study is complete, the Transmission Customers may opt out of their subscriptions if such notice is received within 15 days of the completed study.
+Once the RETP Facilities Study is completed, the Transmission Customers may opt out of their subscriptions if such notice is received within 15 days of the completed study.
 If Transmission Customers whose initial requests were only filled pro rata are willing to step in, they will have first priority to any capacity made available (on a pro-rata basis as necessary).
 If the RETP is not fully subscribed after such step, another 30-day iteration should be held if to determine if other entities are willing to fill the subscription.
 If not, the RETP will not move forward.
+All reserved ATC related to the RETP will be released.
+If the RETP is subscribed, Service Agreements will be executed or filed on an executed basis.